kwhitley/retheme-site/src/routes/opensource.md

 - **[itty-router](https://www.npmjs.com/package/itty-route)** - The world's smallest feature-rich JS microrouter?
 Who knows, maybe, but this router clocks in at under 500 bytes while giving clean, lightweight routing to any path-based system that handles requests.
-This one is rapidly gaining popularity among the <a href="https://workers.cloudflare.com/">Cloudflare Workers</a>
-  users (which I originally designed it for).
+This one is rapidly gaining popularity among the [Cloudflare Workers](https://workers.cloudflare.com/) users (which I originally designed it for).

 - **[slick-array](https://www.npmjs.com/package/slick-array)** - Sometimes you need a good old-fashioned array, but with automatic indexing for